jkomoros/flux-bot/README.md

 1. Create a discord server.

 2. Create your own application by going to https://discord.com/developers/applications and creating a new Application.
-Name it something like "GALEx dev bot".
+Name it something like "FLUX dev bot".

 3. Go to the Bot tab and hit add bot.
 You can give it whatever name you want.
 UNCHECK the 'Public bot' field and save.